Negative-light/PUBLIC_VUALT/GABC SS-Our Authority Under Christ.md

 [^b2]: [[John 19|John 19:30]] - This verse is the last statement of the [[Crucifixion of Jesus]] when he says "It is Finished" the word *Finished* could also mean *Paid in Full*.

+### Jesus has all authority
+Jesus furthermore has authority of all things in heaven and on earth via his death burial and resurrection [^b2a].

+[^b2a]: [[Matt 28|Matt 28:18]] - This verse is a opening statement of Jesus as he presents himself post resurrection to the disciples.
+Stating that all authority has been given to him on heaven and on earth.

 ## Our Current Position

 > We have powerful Christians living powerless lives because they keep looking to Satan for permission to live as Christians